jesse-flores/Class-Mates/README.md

 <br/>
 What motivated your team to choose this project?
 Are there bigger ideas or features for the project that you’d want to implement in the future?<br/>
 <br/>
 We chose this project because we realized in larger classes it is difficult to find someone to study or work with.
-As group work is something that many people benifit from, we wanted to make a solution for it.
+As group work is something that many people    benefit from, we wanted to make a solution for it.
 An additional feature that we want to add is a point system that uses and builds off of the dining hall         point and reward system to encourage more collaboration.<br/>
 <br/>
 Tell us about a tricky bug and/or design challenge that you encountered.
 How did your team tackle it together?<br/>
 <br/>